List of Monster High characters: Scarah Screams

 Scarah Screams (voiced by Erin Fitzgerald in the first appearance, and Paula Bodin (born Rhodes) in later appearances) is the daughter of the Banshee.
-She has long black hair with greenish-yellow streaks, eyes that have no irises, and likes to wear clothes that have green in them.
+She has long black hair with greenish-yellow streaks, eyes that have no irises or pupils, and likes to wear clothes that have green in them.
 In the web series, she wears a green dress and a green hairband.
 She is a bit reserved as whenever she speaks, the other monsters misinterpret it as a bad omen.

 Scarah Screams was one of three prototype dolls (alongside Headless Headmistress Bloodgood and Daughter of Arachne) that were featured at the 2011 San Diego Comic-Con.
 Mattel conducted a poll at the convention as well as online as to which of the three would be made.
 Scarah Screams won the poll; her official doll was released at San Diego Comic-Con 2012.

 Silvi Timberwolf

-Silvi Timberwolf is the daughter of a gray werewolf from Scotland.
-She appears in the movie Electrified.
+Silvi Timberwolf (voiced by Katy Townsend) is the daughter of a gray werewolf from Rotland.
+She appears in the movie Electrified, and is the guitarist of a punk band, Howling Thunder and Frigthening, she formed with Raythe and Venus.

 Sirena Von Boo

-Sirena Von Boo (voiced by Paula Bodin (born Rhodes)) is a hybrid monster: her father is a ghost, and her mother is a mermaid.
+Sirena Von Boo (voiced by Paula Bodin (born Rhodes)<"MH2014" />) is a hybrid monster: her father is a ghost and her mother is a mermaid.
 She has purple and blue hair, white pearlescent skin, and silver mermaid tail that is black near the tip.
 She is sometimes described as an "air fin" (airhead) because she loves to daydream and follow her imagination.
 She has a drifting personality.
 She enjoys hunting for treasure in the sea and frequenting antique shops on land.
 Her Freaky Fusion doll debuted in 2014, where she wears a green one-shoulder top, silver necklace, silver earrings, and black bracelets.